juji-io/datalevin/doc/query.md

 ### Join only effective attributes (new)

-Not all attributes of an encla affect the result set of entities, only those participate in the joins with other encla or being touched by predicates do.
+Not all attributes of an encla affect the number of results, only those participate in the joins with other encla or being touched by predicates do.
 We only scan these effective attributes in the initial pivot scans.
 The rest of the attributes are scanned after all the joins are completed and all predicates are